Do You Really Need Prebiotics?

 Prebiotic-Rich Foods, Prebiotic Fiber, and Supplements

-Carnivores like tigers have straight, short digestive tracts–allowing meat to pass through quickly.
-Herbivores and omnivores built for processing primarily plants on the other hand (like horses, monkeys, and humans) have very long, coiled digestive systems that can take upwards of 40 hours to process food.
+Carnivores like tigers have straight, short digestive tracts, allowing meat to pass through quickly.
+Herbivores and omnivores (like horses, monkeys, and humans) have very long, coiled digestive systems that can take upwards of 40 hours to process food.

 Why?
-In large part, so your microbiome has plenty of time to extract and use prebiotic fiber to create short-chain fatty acids.
+So your microbiome has plenty of time to extract prebiotic fiber from plant foods and use it to create short-chain fatty acids.

 The Best Sources of Prebiotic Plant Fiber